 }

-If that sentence made your eyes glaze over, you’re not alone.
-Fortunately, the @atproto libraries handle most of the decoding.
-My job was simply to transform each event into a Cypher query and execute it against Memgraph:
+Libraries from @atproto handle most of the decoding.
+My job was to transform each event into a Cypher query and execute it against Memgraph:

 // For new posts